drylabyrinth/drylabyrinth.github.io/_people/dan-zuckerman.md

 #can have multiple departments
 department: ["BME", "OCSSB"]
 #can have multiple interests
-research_interests: ["biophysics and experimental data analysis", "molecular simulation", "cell simulation", "mechanistic biophysics"]
+research_interests: ["biophysics-data-analysis", "cell-modeling", "molecular-dynamics", "mechanistic biophysics", "systems-biology"]
 #just the id, like "laderast"
 github: "dmzuckerman"
 #optional email - delete this line if you don't want to include it